edalholt/TDT4225/task3.md

 Question 4:
 <img width="356" alt="query4" src="https://github.com/edalholt/TDT4225/assets/41023500/53409900-653a-4c4d-bae4-7778971544b0">

+Selected all distinct (unique) user IDs from activities with a "bus" label attached.

 Question 5:
 Counted the number of unique transportation modes each user had where we filtered out null values (users that didn't have labels associated with them had null by default).